-I am pleased to report on developments with the Inclusive Forum on Carbon Mitigation Approaches (IFCMA) since my last report to you in October 2023, and to reflect on the IFCMA's achievements one year on from its launch in February 2023.
-Over the past year, the IFCMA has developed into a genuinely inclusive and interdisciplinary forum, bringing together government experts in climate, tax, and economic policy from a broad range of developing, emerging and developed economies with an equal say at the table.
+I am pleased to report on developments with the Inclusive Forum on Carbon Mitigation Approaches (IFCMA) since my last report to you in February 2024, and to reflect on the IFCMA's achievements over a year on from its launch in February 2023.
+Since the launch of the initiative, the IFCMA has developed into a genuinely inclusive and interdisciplinary forum, bringing together government experts in climate, tax, and economic policy from a broad range of developing, emerging and developed economies with an equal say at the table.